zhenghuazx/EHR-RL/README.md

 # Outline of our study:

+We investigated the ability of a prescription algorithm of artificial intelligence (AI) to determine the best drugs/treatment for the chronic disease of type 2 diabetes to prevent hyperglycemia, hypertension and CV disease.
+We compared the results of the recommendations of the algorithm to decisions made by clinicians for their patients.
+The study demonstrated that the algorithm brought equal or better results than the doctors' recommendations for these patients.

 * AIMS: Comorbid chronic conditions are common among people with type 2 diabetes.
 We developed an Artificial Intelligence algorithm, based on Reinforcement Learning (RL), for personalized diabetes and multimorbidity management with strong potential to improve health outcomes relative to current clinical practice.

 * METHODS: We modeled glycemia, blood pressure and cardiovascular disease (CVD) risk as health outcomes using a retrospective cohort of 16,665 patients with type 2 diabetes from New York University Langone Health ambulatory care electronic health records in 2009 to 2017.
 We trained a RL prescription algorithm that recommends a treatment regimen optimizing patients’ cumulative health outcomes using their individual characteristics and medical history at each encounter.
 The RL recommendations were evaluated on an independent subset of patients.